coreboot/coreboot/Documentation/mainboard/supermicro/x10slm-f.md

   can't be used for temperature readings.

 - There is no automatic, OS-independent fan control.
-This is because the super I/O hardware monitor can only obtain valid CPU temperature readings from the PECI agent, but the required driver doesn't exist in coreboot.
+This is because the Super I/O hardware monitor can only obtain valid CPU temperature readings from the PECI agent, but the required driver doesn't exist in coreboot.
 The `coretemp` driver can still be used for accurate CPU temperature readings from an OS, and hence the OS can do fan control.